Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Shares

-The item "shares" include an array of the share setting structure
+The item "shares" includes an array of share settings structures

 Summary